azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

-> It is important that you don't store JWT private key directly in the code itself.
-One of the reasons is that you don't want your private key to be visible on source control systems like GitHub.
-A better approach is to use environment variables through ```.env``` file and making sure that it is ignored by adding it to the ```.gitignore``` file.
+> It's crucial to avoid storing the JWT private key directly within your code.
+One key reason is to prevent your private key from becoming visible in source control systems such as GitHub.
+A more secure approach involves using environment variables via a `.env` file and ensuring it remains confidential by adding the file to your `.gitignore` to keep it out of version control.

-Once again it is important that you test your ```login``` action.
-You can write  tests for your controllers, you can also write integration tests between your client (SwiftUI) and the server (ExpressJS).
-When writing integration tests, it is important to test longest happy paths and edge cases.
+Once more, it's imperative to thoroughly test your `login` action.
+You have the option to write tests for your controllers, and you can also create integration tests that encompass both your client (SwiftUI) and your server (ExpressJS).
+In the context of integration tests, it's critical to assess the longest happy paths and examine edge cases to ensure robust and comprehensive testing.

 > Longest happy path means successful execution of a business scenario.